tomthorogood/pyboro/README.md

         if result is EmailAddress:
             print result["address"]

-<a name="tutorial></a>
+<a name="tutorial"></a>
 # Brief Tutorial of Lexing#

-Before you begin using pyrex, you should have an idea how to use regular expressions with Python's `re` module.
+Before you begin using pyboro, you should have an idea how to use regular expressions with Python's `re` module.
 If you need help with this, check out the [official documentation](http://docs.python.org/library/re.html).